NatronGitHub/Natron/README.md

 - Multi-task: Natron can render multiple graphs at the same time.
 It can also be used as a background process in headless mode.

-- Recover easily from bugs: Fear not, Natron's auto-save system detects inactivity and saves your work for yourself.
+- Recover easily from bugs: Natron's auto-save system detects inactivity and saves your work for yourself.
 Natron is also able to render frames in a separate process, meaning that any crash in the main application would not crash the ongoing render (and the other way around).

 - Project files saved in XML and easily editable by humans.